MelissaHub/Groove-Wizard/README.md

 ### CSS

 - This is where we use grid to organize the child divs.
-Call all the child-1-6 classes and give them a different color border to identify each
+Call all the child-1-6 classes and give them a different color border to identify each. in child class make display flex and justify content and align items to center.

 - In the parent class display: with the sizes, margins(to help center), height, and width.
 From he it was playing around with the grid-template-columns and grid-template-rows and grid-gap to meet the ideal wireframe: